Jiaoyang-Li/MAPF-LNS2/README.md

 MAPF-LNS2 is an efficient algorithm for solving Multi-Agent Path Finding (MAPF).
 More details can be found in our paper at AAAI 2022 [1].

+This software is an advanced version and a superset of MAPF-LNS (https://github.com/Jiaoyang-Li/MAPF-LNS); that is, it also contains Anytime Multi-Agent Path Finding via Large Neighborhood Search [2].

 The code requires the external libraries
 BOOST (https://www.boost.org/) and Eigen (https://eigen.tuxfamily.org/).
 An easy way to install the required libraries on Ubuntu: